desertwitch/smartdmt/README.md

 <img src="assets/screenshot.gif"><br>

-`smartdmt` is a small utility that provides a simple terminal user interface (TUI) for inspecting your connected block devices' SMART information.
+`smartdmt` is a small utility that provides a simple terminal user interface (TUI) for inspecting your connected block devices SMART information.
 It was developed primarily as a companion application to [ShredOS](https://github.com/PartialVolume/shredos.x86_64), so that such information can be observed during disk wiping.
 However, the utility also